Sorry, you need to enable JavaScript to visit this website.

 2. nationally representative employers’ associations, according to the Law no. 367/2022 on social dialogue;

 3. NGOs appointed by the Minister of Labour, according to representation criteria.
 However, the criteria are not public but NGOs organised in the previous years to vote representatives proposed for nominations to the Minister of Labour.
-An umbrella youth organisation: the Romanian Youth Council is part of the Economic and Social Council.
+The National Youth Foundation and the Romanian National Alliance of Youth Organisations are represented in the Economic and Social Council.

 Raising awareness on healthy lifestyles and on factors affecting the health and well-being of young people